Configuring and testing Tipasa for Alma

 - Alma > Fulfillment > Resource Sharing > Rota Template.
 Click to “Add Template”, with any code, any name (e.g. Tipasa), non ordered, and in the “Members” tab, add Tipasa.

-- Configuration > Fulfillment > Resource Sharing > Locate Profiles, add one with your Partner code (Tipasa), and for the moment have Type = No Locate.
+- Configuration > Fulfillment > Resource Sharing > Locate Profiles, add one with your Partner code (Tipasa), and Type = No Locate.

-- Configuration > Fulfillment > Resource Sharing > Rota Assignment Rules > Add a Rule, no need for conditions for now (only Tipasa2 is used).
+- Configuration > Fulfillment > Resource Sharing > Rota Assignment Rules > Add a Rule, no need for a condition when only Tipasa is used.

 - Configuration > Fulfillment > Resource Sharing > Sending Borrowing Request Rules > Add a Rule for the Partner, which is “true”.